jxfuller1/Extended-QTableView/README.md

-<b>THIS PROJECT NOW COMPLETE.
+<b>CODING IS NOW COMPLETE.
 Documentation for how to properly use this to come shortly!
 You can pass in the parameters when initialization the table and/or use custom functions I made to change the parameters of the table afterwards</b>

 This is based on a table UI element from an expensive piece of software from my work that is extremely